rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/nocode-speech.md

 12. Choose the pricing tier from the **Tier** list.
 (We recommend **Standard**).
 13. Click the **Create** button.
 Resources for the voice assistant application will be deployed to your subscription. <br/>

-> [!IMPORTANT]
-> Do not close the pane until the portal finish deploying the resource.
+**WARNING :** Do not close the pane until the portal finish deploying the resource.
 Closing the pane can result in unexpected behavior of voice assistant.

 At this point, the portal displays the speech demo.